Magic Lantern Video & Book Store

 Brenden Theatres was founded in 1990, and currently operates over 90 screens in Arizona, Southern Nevada,

-and the East Bay Area of Northern California from its headquarters in Las Vegas, NV.
+and the East Bay Area of Northern California from its headquarters in Las Vegas, Nevada.
 The owner/president/CEO

 is Johnny Brenden, who is the grandson of movie exhibitor Ted Mann and movie star Rhonda Fleming.